 Payment of your FESO dues may be made by check or money order.
 Cash cannot be accepted.

-Checks or money orders should be made out to The University of Arizona Foundation.
-The foundation is wholly dedicated to supporting the University and is preferred partner for the deposit of funds for student programs.
+Checks or money orders should be made out to The University of Arizona.

 On behalf of the Eller College of Management, Eller Undergraduate Programs, and the Federation of Eller Student Organizations….